PROFILE

 center, especially after China's entry into the

-in an effort to maintain Hong Kong's position as
+effort to maintain Hong Kong's position as a

 conclusion of a free trade agreement with China,

-Macau SAR, is also participating in a new
+along with the Macau SAR, is also participating

-and the free flow of information, low taxation,
+legal system and the free flow of information,

 respondents had a "good" or "satisfactory"